nimz19/Employee-Management-System/README.md

 # Employee-Management-System

 A command-line Employee Management System backend built in Go.
-This system enables users to manage employess, supporting operations such as adding new employees, updating records, retrieving details, and listing all employees.
+This system enables users to manage employees, supporting operations such as adding new employees, updating records, retrieving details, and listing all employees.

 ## Features

--**Add New Employees**: Add new employees with details; name, department, email salary -**Retrieve Employee Details**: View specific employee information by ID -**Update Employee Records**: Update an existing employee's information -**Delete Employee Records**: Remove an employee from the system (database) by their ID -**List All Employees**: Display information about all employees in the database
+- **Add New Employees**: Add new employees with details like name, department, email, and salary.
+- **Retrieve Employee Details**: View specific employee information by ID.
+- **Update Employee Records**: Update an existing employee's information.
+- **Delete Employee Records**: Remove an employee from the system (database) by their ID.
+- **List All Employees**: Display information about all employees in the database.

 ## Technology Used

--**Go**: Programming language used
+- **Go**: Programming language used.
--**MySQL**: Databased used to store employee records -**Context**: Used to integrate request timeouts and cancellations management -**_test.go**: For unit testing of core functionalities
+- **MySQL**: Database used to store employee records.
+- **Context**: Used to manage request timeouts and cancellations.
+- **_test.go**: For unit testing of core functionalities.

 ## IMS Backend Project Structure